 Holiday City at Silverton is the original, built from 1967 to 1975 in Toms River, and has over 1,500 resale homes.
 Built from 1969 to 1996, Holiday City at Berkeley is one of the largest active adult neighborhoods in the state with well over 10,000 residences.
 The youngest member of this group is Holiday City at Monroe, built from 1989 to 2007, with 682 homes.

 These low-maintenance communities all have plenty of floor plans to choose from, diverse and active populations, desirable locations, and enough on-site amenities and activities to keep even the choosiest residents happy.
-Holiday City real estate is sought-after for many good reasons, and here are the particulars, including (very affordable) homes for sale in each.
+Holiday City real estate is sought-after for many good reasons, and there are affordable homes for sale in each.

 Toms River is an all-season town though, so there are no worries about staying busy.
 The popular downtown area has cool shops, special events, and a trolley to help visitors get around.
 There are museums for all ages, like the Insectropolis and the Robert J. Novins Planetarium at Ocean County College.
 The Ocean County Mall is also right in town, along with antique shops, banks, pharmacies, and excellent restaurants.